Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Alien and Immigrant

 1. The term alien is used to mention a foreign country citizen.
-An immigrant is used in relation to a person who has traveled to the host country for livelihood.
+An immigrant is used in relation to a person who has travelled to the host country for livelihood.

-2. Aliens are subject to the law for non-citizens’ according to the host country.
-Immigrants are expected to follow the host country’s law.
+2. According to the host country, aliens are subject to the law for non-citizens.
+Immigrants are expected to follow the host country’s laws.

 3. An alien is not seen as a citizen of the host country.
 An immigrant may or may not be a citizen.